 However some vegetable salad, kachumber, curd, raita or papad will complement your meal.
-To make it kids’ friendly, you can puree the tomatoes and use.
+To make it kids’ friendly, you can puree the tomatoes before using.

 If you are new to Indian cuisine, read on to know